Praline Pecan Banana Cake is a delicious treat any time of year. The rich topping turns into candied pecans on top of a

 Start off by creaming the butter and the brown sugar in a small bowl.

-Once it’s creamed, press it into the bottom of a 9″ x 13″ casserole dish.
-(I was using a 9″ x 9″ when I took the pictures).
+Once the sugar and butter are creamed, press the ingredients into the bottom of a 9″ x 13″ casserole dish.
+(I was using a 9″ x 9″ when I took the pictures – you can see a larger pan in the video below).

-(Place the cake pan on a cookie sheet when you bake it with some tin foil, in case some juices do run over.
-You won’t have as much to clean up).
+TIP 2: Place the cake pan on a cookie sheet when you bake it with some tin foil, in case some juices do run over.
+You won’t have as much to clean up.